maxmurdoch/flock/src/pages/index.md

     text: 'Download '
     to: /download
   description: >-
-    Fully customised drone insurance, only when you need it.
-Download the Flock Cover app to get a real-time quote in seconds.
+    With Flock Cover, receive fully customised drone insurance, precisely when you need it.
+Download the app and get a real-time quote in seconds.
   header: Pay-as-you-fly drone insurance
 video:
   coverImage: /images/uploads/testimonial/1.jpg